-To go straight to the heart of the matter, a financial user who wishes to withdraw cash through an ATM must travel an average of 35.99 kilometers with an approximate displacement of 38 minutes by car.
-56.57% of the population has an ATM at a distance of less than 1 km and 16.66% take more than half an hour to reach the location.
+To delve into the topic at hand, accessing an ATM for cash withdrawal requires a financial user to invest an average distance of 35.99 kilometers, taking approximately 38 minutes of travel time by car.
+It is worth noting that 56.57% of the population has the convenience of an ATM located within a distance of less than 1 kilometer, while 16.66% of individuals need more than half an hour to reach an ATM location.

-When comparing the access in Central and Asunción with respect to the other departments, we find that on average the distance to travel is 1.36 kilometers and it takes about 3 minutes to get there; versus the rest of the country that has to travel about 39.04 kilometers and takes approximately 41 minutes.
+When comparing access in Central and Asunción with other departments, we find that the average distance to travel is 1.36 kilometers, taking about 3 minutes to reach an ATM.
+In contrast, the rest of the country has an average travel distance of approximately 39.04 kilometers and takes around 41 minutes.

-To help us understand the impact of this difference, we must consider that Central and Asunción represents about the 37.59% of the population, while 62.40% of the inhabitants are found in the rest of the country.
+To better understand the impact of this difference, we need to consider that Central and Asunción represent about 37.59% of the population, while the remaining 62.40% reside in other parts of the country.

-When coloring the map by total population by district, we see this centralization effect towards Asunción and Central.
+When we color the map based on the total population by district, we observe a centralization effect towards Asunción and Central.

-And now we place on the map the 2262 geolocated ATMs that we collected.
-In this map we again see this centralization effect in Asunción and Central.
-An interesting fact is that the time spent going to an ATM is 13 times higher for the rest of the country.
+Now, we have added the 2262 geolocated ATMs that we have collected onto the map.
+Once again, we observe the centralization effect in Asunción and Central.
+An interesting fact to note is that the time spent traveling to an ATM is 13 times higher for the rest of the country.

-In fact, when exclusively analyzing the times between districts within the same department, we are going to find a great variation.
-Let’s take the department of Concepción as an example, we see that it has travel times on average of 55 minutes, a minimum time of less than one minute and a maximum of almost 4 hours (236 minutes) varying according to each district within the department.
-To a large extent, this gives us the guideline that if we focus on the average travel times by department, we will not obtain a complete vision of reality for that department; where, in the case of Concepción, more than 18,000 people spend more than an hour just traveling to an ATM.
+In fact, when we exclusively analyze the travel times between districts within the same department, we find significant variations.
+Let’s take the example of the department of Concepción.
+We observe that the average travel time is 55 minutes, with a minimum time of less than one minute and a maximum of almost 4 hours (236 minutes), varying depending on each district within the department.
+This highlights the importance of considering the specific travel times within each department, as focusing solely on the average travel times would not provide a complete understanding of the reality within that department.
+For instance, in the case of Concepción, more than 18,000 people spend over an hour just traveling to an ATM.

 This information gains context when compared using the indicator proposed by the IMF, which is the Number of ATMs per 100,000 adults.

-The use of cash is central to our daily economy, in fact the paper used as an example for this post analyzes the access of ATMs in Austria where they still highlight the importance of access to cash (I save you the reading, they take on average almost 3 munutes and travel 1.2 km).
-In our case, we can see the use of cash is high, but not abnormal if we compare it with other more developed economies such as Mexico, Germany or Canada, as stated in this report from the Central Bank of Paraguay (BCP).
+The use of cash plays a central role in our daily economy.
+In fact, a paper cited in this post examines ATM access in Austria, emphasizing the importance of cash access.
+Comparatively, in our case, the use of cash is high but not abnormal when compared to other more developed economies like Mexico, Germany, or Canada, as mentioned in this report from the Central Bank of Paraguay (BCP).

-The first step was to collect geolocated information from ATMs, which luckily both Bancard and Dinelco make available to the public on their websites.
+The first step involved collecting geolocated information from ATMs.
+Fortunately, both Bancard and Dinelco provide this information to the public on their websites.

-Then we get district information directly from the website of the National Institute of Statistics (INE) and with this data we begin to query Google Maps.
+Next, we obtained district information directly from the website of the National Institute of Statistics (INE).
+With this data, we started querying Google Maps for further analysis.

-Having identified the three closest ATMs to each location in the district, we ask Google Maps to calculate the route to each ATM and save the distance of each route and the estimated travel time by car.
+Once we have identified the three closest ATMs to each location within the district, we leverage Google Maps to calculate the route to each ATM.
+We record the distance of each route and the estimated travel time by car.

-Now that we have the travel times and distances of the three closest ATMs to each district, we only have to select the one with the shortest travel time.
-This is already done directly with a pivot table within the spreadsheet that we linked to at the beginning of the post.
+With the travel times and distances of the three closest ATMs to each district in hand, we proceed to select the ATM with the shortest travel time.
+This step is accomplished through a pivot table within the spreadsheet that we provided at the beginning of the post.

-From here we already have the closest ATM in travel time and distance, we only copy the values to a sheet within the spreadsheet and I begin to make observations that seemed interesting to me.
+At this point, we have obtained the information about the closest ATM in terms of travel time and distance.
+We proceed to copy these values to a separate sheet within the spreadsheet, and I start extracting insights that I find interesting based on the data.

 If you find interesting observations in the spreadsheet, please share them in a comment.

-For the calculation of distance and travel time, the information provided by Google Maps was used, considering that it corresponds to a traffic on Monday at 11:10 AM.
-To obtain the districts of Paraguay, the data provided by Google Maps through its API was used.
-ATM location data was obtained from the DINELCO and BANCARD websites, respectively.
+For the calculation of distance and travel time, we used the information provided by Google Maps, considering that it corresponds to traffic conditions on a Monday at 11:10 AM.
+To obtain the districts of Paraguay, we utilized the data provided by Google Maps through its API.
+The location data for ATMs was obtained from the DINELCO and BANCARD websites, respectively.